 The popular relationship book "The Five Love Languages," by Dr. Gary Chapman posits that there are five universal ways that people view and express love.
 After 30 years of couples counselling, Chapman noticed five specific patterns in the way people give and receive love.

 According to Chapman, each person has one primary and one secondary love language.
 He also asserts that people give love in the way they prefer to receive love.

-Since you might not have the same love languages as your partner and other loved ones when it comes to giving and receiving love, your relationships might be conflictual.
-By recognizing your partners' inherent love language, as well as your own, you can begin to understand how to repair your relationships.
+Since you might not have the same love languages as your partner and other loved ones when it comes to giving and receiving love, your relationships might be conflicted.
+By recognizing your partner's inherent love language, as well as your own, you can begin to understand how to repair your relationships.